tgihf/cyber-reference-notes/windows/techniques/privilege-escalation/windows-credential-hunting.md

 1. [[windows-credential-hunting#View Credentials Stored in Windows Credential Manager|View credentials stored in Windows Credential Manager]].
 1. Search for passwords in [[windows-credential-hunting#Common Files that May Contain Passwords|files that often contain them]].
 2. Search for passwords in [[windows-credential-hunting#Common Registry Entries that May Contain Passwords|registry entries that often contain them]].
-3. Search for variations of the word "password" in files ([[windows-credential-hunting#Search for Variations of the Word Password|here]]).
+3. Search for variations of the word "password" in files and the registry ([[windows-credential-hunting#Search for Variations of the Word Password|here]]).

 ---